Python Installation and Setup Guide

 Step 5: Now, You will try to verify the installation

 This pop-up window will be with the title:

 and inside the window, on the first line, You will get a text ‘Python 3.7.0…’.
 From here, You can notice that it also says ‘32 bit’.

 Inside the window, at the bottom left, the prompt, ‘>>>’: type exit() to this prompt and press Enter to terminate Python.

 Now, You should keep the file python-3.7.0.exe somewhere on our computer in case You need to reinstall Python.

 To write a Python script file, You can use any text editing software.
 For that, You just have to save it with the .py extension.
 But, using a Python IDE can make developers’ life a lot easier.
 IDE is a software that provides useful features like hinting code, highlighting and checking syntax, file explorers, etc. to programmers for application development.

-Jupyter Notebook is a Youb application based on a server–client structure which allows us to create and manipulate notebook documents—or just ‘notebooks.’
+Jupyter Notebook is a You application based on a server-client structure that allows us to create and manipulate notebook documents—or just ‘notebooks.’